 Get some helpTOP

 Sorting out debt is difficult on your own.
 Discuss your situation with a trusted friend or family member you consider to be “good with money”, or get in touch with an independent financial counsellor.
-Financial Counsellors work for charitable organisations and offer free, confidential and independent advice to people experiencing financial hardship – more information on free financial counsellors Australia-wide is available at the MoneySmart website, or the Financial Counselling Association WA website for information specific to Western Australia.
+Financial Counsellors work for charitable organisations across Australia and offer free, confidential and independent advice to people experiencing financial hardship.
+Most importantly, financial counsellors are there to work with you, and won’t judge you for your situation.
+More information on financial counselling is available on the MoneySmart website, or you can visit the Financial Counsellor's Association WA website or the Financial Counselling Network website for information and services specific to Western Australia.

-The Consumer Credit Legal Service provides legal advice and assistance to people with issues arising out of their credit and debt related problems, including hardship variations.
+The Consumer Credit Legal Service provides legal advice and assistance to people with issues about their credit and debt, including hardship variations.

-Free financial counselling can also be accessed through the National Debt Helpline on 1800 007 007, or at its website.
-You can also contact the Financial Counselling Network Emergency Relief and Food Access Service by calling 1800 979 777, 9am – 5pm Monday to Friday (excluding public holidays), or by emailing [email protected].
-This service provides referrals for people in need of financial assistance including to financial counselling and the National Debt Helpline.
+Free financial counselling can also be accessed through the National Debt Helpline on 1800 007 007, or live chat online.
+You can also contact the Financial Counselling Network Emergency Relief and Food Access Service by calling 1800 979 777, 9.30am – 5pm Monday to Friday (excluding public holidays), or by emailing [email protected].
+This service provides referrals for people in need of financial assistance or help putting food on the table.

 Prepare a budgetTOP

-Once your debts are under control a budget can help you make sure you don't spend more than you earn.
-Consider building into this budget an emergency fund, so that in the event something unforeseen happens in the future you can avoid getting into expensive debt.
-See more information about preparing a budget at 4a.
+It can be helpful to have a budget that includes your debt payments so you can keep track of what is coming in and out.
+Once your debts are under control a budget can still help by making sure you don't spend more than you earn.
+Consider building an emergency fund into your budget, so that in the event something unforeseen happens in the future you can avoid getting back into expensive debt.
+You can find more specific information about preparing a budget in section 4a.
 Budgeting.